makrai/notes/gabriel2010-eval-fact-summ.md

   much lower on news domains when we consider non-entity-based errors
   * with the exception of QAbased metrics, ROUGE-(2/3) and BERTScore,
   * indicating that factuality and standard metrics
-    * while fairly attuned to changes in factual consistency that relate to entity-based errors
+    * fairly attuned to changes in factual consistency that relate to entity-based errors
-    * less robust to other types of factual errors
+    * hE less robust to other types of factual errors

 ## 5.2 Comparison with Human Evaluation of Model Generations